 - Let’s make our children’s school and activities free of diet talk and body positive (PDF) - Sunny Side Up Nutrition

-- Promoting positive body image through comprehensive school health (PDF) – Jessie’s Legacy
+- Promoting positive body image - A resource for educators (PDF) - Jessie’s Legacy and Vancouver Coastal Health

 - Never take away food or comment negatively on a student’s lunch.
 This can lead to students feeling shame and anxiety about the foods they eat, or the foods families have included in their lunch.